Young caregivers 'exist in the shadows,' offer crucial help

 So begins another weekend for the brothers — two Harry Potter fans with mouths full of braces, a knack for building with Legos and some heavy caregiving responsibilities.

 Their 46-year-old father has Lou Gehrig’s disease, a fatal illness that has taken his ability to speak and walk.
 A ventilator helps him breathe.
-He uses eye-tracking software on the tablet to say things, blinks to indicate yes or moves his mouth side to side for no.
+He uses eye-tracking software to communicate through a tablet.

 As many 10 million children in the U.S. may provide some form of care at home, according to researcher Melinda Kavanaugh.
 Some kids are the only caregivers patients have, while others fill in when visiting nurses or other help is not available.

 These children help cancer patients, military veterans, grandparents with heart disease or autistic siblings.
-They’re often too young to drive, and their work frequently goes unnoticed outside the home.
+Their work frequently goes unnoticed outside the home.

 “They exist in the shadows,” said Kavanaugh, an associate professor of social work at the University of Wisconsin-Milwaukee.